Ultimate Guide: Best Walks in Litchfield National Park

 - Generators are not permitted within the park.

-- The weather starts to cool down in the early Dry Season, but the waterfalls will still be flowing spectacularly into May, June, July.
+- The weather starts to cool down in the early Dry Season, but the waterfalls will still be flowing spectacularly into May, June, and July.

 - Kakadu is not the only highlight in the tropical Top End of Australia!